 to identify qualified ophthalmic dispensers for the public and for the ophthalmic community by certifying those who pass the professionally developed examinations.
 They also encourage growth of optical skills though continuing education and approve continuing education programs for recertification.

-Although maintaining these certifications are voluntary, there are Florida opticians that choose to maintain their certification for numerous reasons, including; maintaining the recognition of achievement, professional pride or that it is easier to transfer their opticianry license to certain other states with an active certification.
+Although maintaining these certifications is voluntary, there are Florida opticians that choose to maintain their certification for numerous reasons, including maintaining the recognition of achievement, professional pride, or that it is easier to transfer their opticianry license to certain other states with an active certification.

 Florida opticians are able to use one or both “Alternate Renewal Methods” of renewing their certification.
 Check the chart below to see how the renew requirements apply to you.